24 Plant-Based Recipes - Cover

 Elderberries are rich in several health-boosting nutrients.

-Most notably, one cup of elderberries contains about 87% of the recommended daily value of vitamin C. That’s not as high as some other superfruits, but it’s still great for your immune system and overall health.
+Most notably, one cup of elderberries contains about 87% of the recommended daily value of vitamin C, which means exceptional support for your immune system and overall health.

 That same cup of berries also contains about 10.2 grams of dietary fiber.
 That’s just above 40% of the recommended daily value of fiber!
 Of course, you’d need to eat the whole berry, not just the extract found in most supplements.